As a health care consumer, you have important patient rights to ensure that you receive the health care you deserve.

 - Participation in your healthcare.
 Ask if you need more information to better understand your health status or treatment options.

 - Clear, accurate, and updated insurance information at all visits

 If you feel your needs have not been met, we encourage you to contact

 Patient Experience, (619) 543-5678.

-Although UC San Diego Health System has always had privacy and patient confidentiality standards in place to limit unauthorized access or disclosure to personal health information, a federal law called the
+Although UC San Diego Health has always had privacy and patient confidentiality standards in place to limit unauthorized access or disclosure to personal health information, a federal law called the

 Health Insurance Portability and Accountability Act (HIPAA) provides you with additional safeguards for ensuring that your health information is protected.